RikuKat/game-dev-foundry/HRPolicyGuidebook.md

 Explain the desired approach for employees who decide to end their employment at your company, including notice timeline, exit interviews, and other offboarding processes.

 ### Termination
-Explain the handling of an employee’s termination, including  if they will be immediately escorted off of campus or other standard procedures.
+Explain the handling of an employee's termination, including  if they will be immediately escorted off of campus or other standard procedures.

 ---